demisto/content/Packs/PaloAltoNetworks_IoT3rdParty/Playbooks/Incremental_Export_Devices_to_ServiceNow_-_PANW_IoT_3rd_Party_Integration_README.md

-This playbook should be used in a recurring Job to get incremental updates for devices to send to ServiceNow server.
+Gets updated devices and sends the updates to ServiceNow.
+You should run this playbook as a scheduled, recurring job.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.